StevenBlack/vocab/million-dollar-words.md

 ### wamble
 Not what Elmer Fudd does in a motor home.
 To move unsteadily or stagger about.
 A drunk wambles down the street after a night at the bar.
-Say either WOM-BULL or WHAM-BULL.

 ### wampus